 The ABA Journal of Labor & Employment Law is a publication of the ABA's Section on Labor & Employment Law.
-Saint Louis University School of Law and the Wefel Center for Employment Law have been chosen to serve as the editorial home for the Journal.
+The School of Law and the Wefel Center for Employment Law have been chosen to serve as the editorial home for the Journal.
 The Wefel Center faculty serve as co-editors on the Journal and work with students to produce the editorial content for the Journal.

 The Journal is published three times a year and is distributed to all members of the ABA Section of Labor & Employment Law.
-The Journal follows a law-review format, but its articles are aimed towards a mixed audience of academics, practitioners and judges.
-It endeavors to provide timely, thorough and readable explorations on topics of interest to the labor and employment law bar.
+The Journal follows a law-review format, but its articles are aimed towards a mixed audience of academics, practitioners, and judges.
+It endeavors to provide timely, thorough, and readable explorations on topics of interest to the labor and employment law bar.

 Staff selection is by the incoming Editor-in-Chief and incoming Lead Managing Editor along with the Faculty Editors each spring semester.
-Eligible candidates must have completed two semesters of law school and both semesters of Legal Analysis, Research, and Communication.
-In their first year on the Journal, staff editors must also complete a student note on a labor and employment law topic.
-During their first year on the Journal, students are required to take one of the following courses: Employment Law, Labor Law, or Employment Discrimination.
-Staff editors who take one of these courses and have otherwise met the requirements for the first year of the Journal are eligible to apply for the editorial board, which includes positions such as editor-in-chief, managing editors, articles editors, and notes and comments editors.
+Eligible candidates must have completed two semesters of law school and Legal Analysis, Research and Communication I and II.
+In their first year on the Journal, staff editors are required to complete a student note on a labor and employment law topic and take one of the following courses: Employment Law, Labor Law, Workers' Compensation, or Employment Discrimination.
+Staff editors who take one of these courses and have otherwise met the requirements for the first year of the Journal are eligible to apply for the editorial board, which includes positions such as editor-in-chief, supervising editors, and articles editors.
 Students receive three credits for serving as staff editors and three credits for serving on the editorial board.